 Family Hall on the 1st floor

-Master bedroom was so big..
+The master bedroom was so big.

 The 2nd bedroom and even the 3rd room on the other side considered spacious